Engineering at F&M

 A bachelor’s degree in engineering, along with a strong background in mathematics and science, will prepare students for most entry-level engineering opportunities while a master’s or more advanced degree is often preferred or required for research and development opportunities.

-The new Canvas Engineering Professions Canvas Site is designed for students interested in learning more about how to pursue an education and opportunities in engineering through and beyond F&M's dual degree programs.
+The Canvas Engineering Professions Canvas Site is designed for students interested in learning more about how to pursue an education and opportunities in engineering through and beyond F&M's dual degree programs.
 Click here to self-enroll in the site today.

 F&M's Affiliation with Top-Ranked Engineering Institutions